General Information for Commencement

 The College has a contract with Grad Images to take photographs during the Commencement ceremony.
 Following Commencement, you will be contacted independently by the photo company with proofs to order.
 For more information, please visit their website: Grad Images.
 Due to the carefully orchestrated nature of the conferral procession, it is not possible for each family to approach the platform to take a picture of their graduate as they receive their diploma.

 No tickets are required if the Commencement is held outside.
 There is no limit to the number of guests you may bring.
 In the event of inclement weather, Commencement will be held in the Benjamin A. Johnson Fitness Center.
-To prepare for this eventuality, the Registrar’s Office will distribute tickets to graduates at the mandatory rehearsal on Friday, May 16, at 2:00 p.m.
+To prepare for this eventuality, the Registrar’s Office will distribute tickets to graduates at the mandatory rehearsal on Friday, October 16, 2020 at 4:00 p.m.
 Each graduate will be issued six tickets.
-It is each student’s responsibility to distribute these tickets to their friends and family in a timely manner, as admission to the Fitness Center will be limited only to those with a ticket.
+It is each student’s responsibility to distribute these tickets to their friends and family in a timely manner, as admission to the Field House will be limited only to those with a ticket.

 Indoor viewing locations with live-streaming video will be available in several campus locations.
 See the “Alternate Viewing” section above for more information.

 We all hope Commencement will be an outdoor ceremony.
-It will only be held indoors, in the Benjamin A. Johnson Fitness Center, in the event of inclement weather.
+It will only be held indoors, in the fieldhouse of the Benjamin A. Johnson Fitness Center, in the event of inclement weather.
 Please view the “Tickets” section above for more information on how to obtain a ticket if the Commencement exercises are moved indoors.